IsabelJoseph101/steam_recommendation_system/README.md

 ### More Information

-Below your Executive Summary, you can document whatever you feel would be of interest to a future employer.
 Here I would especially suggest diving a bit deeper into your methodology and including images that you are proud of from the project.
-Remember, that people will probably judge your github project page within 45 seconds tops, you want it to look as clean as possible.

-Write documentation that looks like someone you would want to work with.

 ### Show Off Your Data Viz

 ![Everyone Likes a Pairplot](figures/seaborn-pairplot-3.png)

 > Image taken from `seaborn` [documentation](https://seaborn.pydata.org/generated/seaborn.pairplot.html)

-**DO NOT PUT THE GOOD BITS OF YOUR PROJECT BURRIED AWAY AT THE BOTTOM OF YOUR README, YOU ARE NOT WRITING A DETECTIVE NOVEL**